Nervous System Disorders

 Frontotemporal dementia (FTD), a common cause of dementia, is a group of disorders that occur when nerve cells in the frontal and temporal lobes of the brain are lost.
 This causes the lobes to shrink.
 FTD can affect behavior, personality, language, and movement.

 Vascular dementia is caused by decreased blood flow to brain tissue causing signs of dementia.
+Read on for details about this condition.

 Made up of bundles of nerves, the spinal cord carries signals from your body to your brain, and vice versa.

 The skull base offers support from the bottom.
 Think of it as the floor of the skull, where the brain sits.
+Tumors can form at the base of the skull.

 One way that scientists measure sleep is through brain waves, which change in specific ways as you move through the sleep process.
 Your brain waves change during four basic stages of sleep.